Part of Disciplinary & Grievance

 Q: Can a worker bring a solicitor to a disciplinary hearing?

 A: Not under the statutory right to be accompanied.
 Section 10 of the Employment Relations Act 1999 limits the companion to a trade union representative, a trade union official, or a fellow worker.
 You are not required to allow legal representation unless your own policy specifically permits it.
-In exceptional cases (such as hearings affecting a worker's ability to practise a regulated profession), courts have found that refusing legal representation may breach the right to a fair hearing, but this is rare.
+In exceptional cases (such as hearings affecting a worker's ability to practise a regulated profession), courts have sometimes found that refusing legal representation may breach the right to a fair hearing, but this is rare.

 Q: Does the right to be accompanied apply to informal meetings?